tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Ligature of the Lich

+When you heal using a recovery, gain a +4 bonus to saves until the end of your next turn.

+**Quirk:** Seeks ways to unnaturally extend life.

+---

 #### Resurgence

 _Recharge 16+:_ When you drop to 0 hit points or lower, heal using a recovery before falling unconscious.